-Our team includes more than 60 LEED APs who focus on setting new standards for sustainability
+Our team focuses on setting new standards for sustainability

 Where design meets possible

 Over the years, the design community has developed rating systems to provide a uniform means of evaluating the success of sustainable designs.
-At ME Engineers, we recognize that one sustainable standard may not be appropriate for all sustainable projects, and we support the efforts of these varied organizations.
+At ME Engineers, we recognize that one sustainable standard may not be appropriate for all sustainable projects.
 The ME Engineers team includes more than 60 LEED APs who have overseen the design of 50,000,000 SF of LEED projects across all building types.
 Our projects establish new standards for performance.
-We are happy to assist our clients with the certification processes if they seek recognition for their projects accomplishment.
+We are happy to assist our clients with the certification processes if they seek recognition for their projects.

 Although ratings play a role in shaping our designs, these requirements are only part of the larger sustainability narrative.
 When designing LEED buildings, it is not enough to look at the total number of points earned to determine how “sustainable” the design really is.
-As experts in the field, we accept a certain level of responsibility to think beyond certification thresholds to understand the implications of each design decision we make.
+As experts in the field, we think beyond certification thresholds to understand the implications of each design decision we make.

 We need to think about the impact of our work beyond the building’s four walls by considering the broader impact our buildings have on society.
-For example, what role can energy savings play in water stressed regions?
-Should our clients invest in energy efficiency, onsite renewables, or both?
+For example, what role can energy savings play in water-stressed regions?
+Should our clients invest in energy efficiency systems, onsite renewables, or both?
 How does one new building influence the overall carbon footprint of the larger corporate campus?
 Have I exhausted all my options to make this design as sustainable as it can be?